LucasBerbesson/binary-clock/README.md

  Steps to follow to change the code of the clock :

 Download the [Arduino software](https://www.arduino.cc/en/Main/Software)
+Add the [DS3231 library](http://www.rinkydinkelectronics.com/download.php?f=DS3231.zip) and import the .zip file from the Arduino software (Add a library tab)
 Choose one of the available code above
 Copy/Paste the code in a new file inside the Arduino software. (first remove everything in the new file, then copy/paste the entire new code)